This website helps prepare the forms required for Divorce in Georgia

 Filing additional court documents as your case progresses

 Once your case is active in the Georgia court system, you must complete all required steps, including properly serving your spouse and obtaining a Final Judgment and Decree of Divorce, before your marriage is legally dissolved.
-Georgia law requires a minimum 30-day waiting period from the date your spouse is served (or signs an acknowledgment of service) before the court can finalize the divorce.
+Georgia law generally requires a minimum 30-day waiting period from the date your spouse is served (or signs an acknowledgment of service) before the court can finalize the divorce.

 Step 8